 About the conference

-The EuHEA PhD Student-Supervisor and Early Career Researcher Conference (ECR) is held annually in September.
-The conference offers a unique opportunity for PhD students and ECRs to present work in progress and receive detailed feedback from both senior health economists and their peers.
+The EuHEA PhD Student-Supervisor and Early Career Researcher Workshop is held annually in September.
+The workshop offers a unique opportunity for PhD students and ECRs to present work in progress and receive detailed feedback from both senior health economists and their peers.

 Each paper is allocated one hour consisting of a 25minute presentation by the author, 15 minute detailed discussion led by a senior health economist, and 20 minutes for questions and general discussion from the audience.